 This recap sounds negative.
 But this was one of WWC’s better shows in a while.
 The company itself is sadly trapped in old habits with an owner that just does not care.
 Trust me when I say, the island of Puerto Rico can in fact offer a better product.
 But for now, this was my first English review.
 I hope you like it.

-If you’re curious about the show, it’s uploaded to their official Youtube page here (Link Here)
+If you’re curious about the show, it’s uploaded to the official WWC Superstars of Wrestling official Youtube page here (Link Here)